 - If a location continues to generate false alarms, the amount of the service fees will increase per the table below:

-False alarm fees not paid within 15 days are subject to fines per LQ municipal code.
+False alarm fees not paid within 15 days are subject to fines per La Quinta Municipal Code.

 WAYS TO REDUCE FALSE ALARMS